 Just 520 km southwest of Stockholm, the New Year event is celebrated in Copenhagen.
 The Radisson Blu hotel is one of the tallest buildings in the city, so the panorama is spectacular.
 In our camera view, we can spot the dome of Frederik’s Church on the left.
 The image covers mostly Zealand’s part of Copenhagen, but the ferry on the right lies on the Amager – the most populous island in Denmark with more than 200 thousand inhabitants.

 New Year’s celebration in Berlin looks splendid from the high-rise hotel building standing near the Alexanderplatz.
 The place remembers roughly the Peaceful Revolution, which gathered about 200 thousand people here calling the contemporary socialist government to step down.
 This demonstration was the biggest in the history of the German Democratic Republic.
-The webcam is headed towards the Berline Fernsehturm TV tower counting almost 370m.a.g.l. and offering a beautiful panoramic vista for tourists.
-The frame covers also quite nice St Mary’s Church beneath and XIX th century Berlin Cathedral beyond.
+The webcam is headed toward the Berline Fernsehturm TV tower counting almost 370m.a.g.l. and offering a beautiful panoramic vista for tourists.
+The frame covers also quite nicely St Mary’s Church beneath and XIXth century Berlin Cathedral beyond.

-The Nuremberg offers a detailed view at Konigstrasse, just next to the Frauentor – an old medieval city walls surrounding the former settlement.
-Now, the Frauentor is finished with a nice tower Frauentorturm, firmly integrated with Handwerkerhof medieval village with craft shops.
+The Nuremberg offers a detailed view at Konigstrasse, just next to the Frauentor – an old medieval city wall surrounding the former settlement.
+Now, the Frauentor is finished with a nice tower Frauentorturm, firmly integrated with the Handwerkerhof medieval village with craft shops.
 The Konigstrasse was formerly the main street leading to the city center.
-Today here is the biggest souvenir shops concentration.
+Today here is the biggest souvenir shop concentration.